The control room at Omnivox Studio, Sweden.

 For detailed tech information, please contact us.

-Tracking to tape differs somewhat from recording digitally.
+Tracking to tape differs a lot from recording digitally.
 Firstly, there’s the sound, the much appreciated saturation, the warmth.
 And then there’s the process.
-For some reason, a tape recording feels more “real” than a digital one.
+For some reason, tracking to tape feels more “real”, sometimes.
 Which more often than not results in more focused and good takes!

 One tape only holds around 30 minutes of music so we will most likely need several tapes during a couple of days recording.
 Today, one single tape roll costs around €500!